Professional video camera: History

 The earliest video cameras were mechanical flying-spot scanners which were in use in the 1920s and 1930s during the period of mechanical television.
-Improvements in video camera tubes in the 1930s ushered in the era of electronic television.
+Improvements in video camera tubes in the early 1930s ushered in the era of electronic television.
 Earlier, cameras were very large devices, almost always in two sections.
 The camera section held the lens and camera tube pre-amplifiers and other necessary electronics, and was connected to a large diameter multicore cable to the remainder of the camera electronics, usually mounted in a separate room in the studio, or a remote truck.
 The camera head could not generate a video picture signal on its own.
 The video signal was output to the studio for switching and transmission.
 By the fifties, electronic miniaturization had progressed to the point where some monochrome cameras could operate standalone and even be handheld.
 But the studio configuration remained, with the large cable bundle transmitting the signals back to the camera control unit (CCU).
 The CCU in turn was used to align and operate the camera's functions, such as exposure, system timing, video and black levels.

 The first color cameras (1950s in the US, early 1960s in Europe), notably the RCA TK-40/41 series, were much more complex with their three (and in some models four) pickup tubes, and their size and weight drastically increased.
 Handheld color cameras did not come into general use until the early 1970s - the first generation of cameras were split into a camera head unit (the body of the camera, containing the lens and pickup tubes, and held on the shoulder or a body brace in front of the operator) connected via a cable bundle to a backpack CCU.

 The Ikegami HL-33, the RCA TKP45 and the Thomson Microcam were portable two piece color cameras introduced in the early 1970s.
 For field work a separate VTR was still required to record the camera's video output.
 Typically this was either a portable 1" reel to reel VTR, or a portable 3/4" U-matic VCR.
 Typically, the two camera units would be carried by the camera operator, while a tape operator would carry the portable recorder.
-With the introduction of the RCA TK76 in 1976, camera operators were finally able to carry on their shoulders a one piece camera containing all the electronics to output a broadcast quality composite video signal.
+With the introduction of the RCA TK-76 in 1976, the Ikegami HL-77 in 1977, and the Sony BVP-300 in 1978, camera operators were finally able to carry on their shoulders a one piece camera containing all the electronics to output a broadcast quality composite video signal.
 A separate videotape recording unit was still required.